alanta/Kontent.Statiq/README.md

 Make sure you read the section on structured content and follow the configuration steps.

+> Links to other pages don't work

+Implement an register a link resolver.
+See the [Kontent docs](https://github.com/Kentico/kontent-delivery-sdk-net/wiki/Resolving-Links-to-Content-Items) for more information.

 ## How do I build this repo?

 You'll need a .NET Core development setup: Windows, Mac, Linux with VisualStudio, VS Code or Rider.